 To accurately budget the selection process, it is essential to understand the difference between direct and indirect costs.

 These are the costs directly associated with the process of recruitment.
-Some of these may include;
+Some of these may include:

-- Food and accommodation (if applicable for hires);
+- Food and accommodation (if applicable)

-- Salary cost of the employee.
+- Salaries of the employees